Canop/dysk/website/docs/filters.md

 A constraint can be related to any [column](../table#all-columns).

-You can for example fetch the filesystems with a given type with `lfs -f 'type=xfs'`.
+You can for example fetch the filesystems with a given type with `dysk -f 'type=xfs'`.

 The operators you can apply to a column are the following ones: